 The products sold by the Company are positioned and priced to appeal to customers in each of the high-end, mid-range and value priced markets.
 These products are offered in a wide range of price points to address the needs of a diverse customer base.
 Suggested prices for most of the Company's equipment range from approximately \$5,000 to \$1,000,000.
 The products supplied by the Company afford the Company's customers a "one-stop shop" for commercial and industrial laundry and drycleaning machines, boilers and accessories.
 By providing "one-stop" shopping, the Company believes it is better able to attract and support potential customers who can choose from the Company's broad product line.
-The products and parts sold by the Company and the maintenance services provided by the Company accounted for approximately 98% and 99% of revenues in the years ended June 30, 2014 ("fiscal 2014") and June 30, 2013 ("fiscal 2013"), respectively.
+The products and parts sold by the Company and the maintenance services provided by the Company accounted for approximately 98% of revenues in each of the years ended June 30, 2015 ("fiscal 2015") and June 30, 2014 ("fiscal 2014").

 In addition, the Company, under the name DRYCLEAN USA®, currently franchises and licenses drycleaning stores in the United States, the Caribbean and Latin America.
-During each of fiscal 2014 and fiscal 2013, the Company's license and franchise segment contributed less than 2% of the Company's revenues.
-During the fourth quarter of fiscal 2012, the Company established a small office in Mexico, as a subsidiary of DRYCLEAN USA License Corp., to seek to expand the number of area franchises and increase sales in Mexico.
-With the sale of the master franchise for Mexico in April 2014, the Company intends to close this office in the near future.
+During each of fiscal 2015 and fiscal 2014, the Company's license and franchise segment contributed less than 2% of the Company's revenues.